L1ghtYagami/Getting-and-cleaning-data-course-project/CodeBook.md

 ### Introduction

 This is the code book for the project of Getting and Cleaning Data course.
-This file describes variables used, the data used and the transformations performed to get the tidy data.
+This file describes variables used and the data used.

 ### Variables Used